-For 2017, the Compensation Committee approved an AICP payment of \$851,644 for Mr. Dodson.
-Mr. Dodson's bonus reflected over-target performance under both financial and safety metrics, as discussed above.
-This payment was approved at the Compensation Committee's meeting on February 20, 2018 in conjunction with approval of Civeo's 2017 audited year-end financial results.
+In consideration of 2018 performance results, the Compensation Committee approved an AICP payment of \$214,338 for Mr. Dodson reflecting over-target performance for safety results.
+No AICP payment was made for consolidated financial performance.
+This payment was approved at the Compensation Committee's meeting on February 25, 2019 in conjunction with approval of Civeo's 2018 audited year-end financial results.

-In 2017, Mr. Dodson was granted a long-term incentive award comprised of performance shares, restricted share units and phantom units.
-Performance share awards comprised 50% of the total grant date value of \$1,581,251 made to Mr. Dodson.
+Recognizing that Mr. Dodson's total direct compensation has remained low relative to his peers for the past four years, the Compensation Committee approved an increase in his 2018 long-term incentive award target to \$2,010,000 to more equitably position him against other CEO's in Civeo's peer group.
+This award was comprised of performance share and restricted share awards with the target award value split evenly between those two types of awards.
 Performance share awards granted Mr. Dodson vest on the third anniversary of date of grant and are subject to specific performance criteria more fully described above.
 Time vested awards granted to Mr. Dodson vest equally over three years from the date of grant.

-The following graph describes the composition of Mr. Dodson's compensation for 2017.
+The following graph describes the composition of Mr. Dodson's compensation for 2018.